Jimmy Carter awarded tenure at Emory University at age 94

 - State high school football championships won't be held at Tacoma Dome anymore

 Carter joined the university as a professor in 1982, just over a year after leaving the White House.
-Also in 1982, Carter partnered with Emory to launch The Carter Center, a non-governmental organization focused on global human rights issues, an affiliation that continues today.
+Also in 1982, Carter partnered with Emory to launch The Carter Center, a nongovernmental organization focused on global human rights issues, an affiliation that continues today.

 A statement on the university’s website says Carter used to joke during lectures that he had taught students in every school of the university and published several books and articles, but hadn’t yet been awarded tenure.